cuNRTO: GPU-Accelerated Nonlinear Robust Trajectory Optimization: Introduction

 Beyond nonlinear MPC, GPU implementations of first-order splitting methods for convex programs, particularly ADMM-based QP solvers such as OSQP~\cite{boyd2011admm,stellato2020osqp}, achieve high throughput by mapping the repeated linear algebra and projection steps to GPU kernels while keeping iterates on-device.
 However, the NRTO framework in its current form is not inherently amenable to parallelization.

 This paper presents cuNRTO: a GPU-accelerated nonlinear robust optimization framework by introducing two novel extensions to the original NRTO formulation.
 This enables efficient parallel execution.
 Fig.~\ref{fig:banner} provides a high-level overview of the cuNRTO execution flow.
-Specifically, the contributions of this paper are three-fold: \begin{enumerate} \item First, we introduce \textbf{NRTO-DR}, a methodology to solve the computationally expensive sub-problems of the NRTO framework \cite{aabdulnonlinearcdc} using Douglas-Rachford splitting (DR) \cite{eckstein1992douglas}.
-The proposed methodology improves the performance over Interior Point (IP) Methods through parallel SOC projections and sparse direct solves that reduce matrix operations. \item Second, we propose \textbf{NRTO-FullADMM}, a novel variant of the NRTO framework to further enhance the performance, by reformulating the update blocks and steps within the inner Alternating Direction Method of Multipliers (ADMM) loop of NRTO. \item Third, we develop \textbf{cuNRTO}, which constitutes GPU implementation of the NRTO-DR and NRTO-FullADMM.
+Specifically, the contributions of this paper are three-fold: \begin{enumerate} \item First, we introduce \textbf{NRTO-DR}, a minimal-change methodology to solve the computationally expensive sub-problems of the NRTO framework \cite{aabdulnonlinearcdc} using Douglas-Rachford splitting (DR) \cite{eckstein1992douglas}.
+The proposed methodology improves the performance over Interior Point (IP) Methods through parallel SOC projections and sparse direct solves that reduce matrix operations. \item Second, we propose \textbf{NRTO-FullADMM}, a novel variant of the NRTO framework that could fully leverage GPU acceleration.
+By restructuring the inner ADMM update blocks, this framework integrates SOCP projections directly into the inner loop eliminating extra DR layer and host-device communication overhead. \item Third, we develop \textbf{cuNRTO}, which constitutes GPU implementation of the NRTO-DR and NRTO-FullADMM.
 Our approach utilizes cuBLAS GEMM chains for the feedback gain update and custom CUDA kernels for SOC projections.
 We validate our approach on unicycle, quadcopter, and Franka manipulator trajectory optimization, demonstrating a speedup of up to 139.60$\times$. \end{enumerate}